Brian Duensing: College

-Duensing was a college teammate of New York Yankees pitcher Joba Chamberlain and Kansas City Royals left fielder Alex Gordon at the University of Nebraska.
+Duensing was a college teammate of New York Yankees pitcher Joba Chamberlain and Kansas City Royals left fielder Alex Gordon at the University of Nebraska–Lincoln.

 In 2002 as a freshman, Duensing went 6–2 with a 4.73 ERA and 60 strikeouts (versus 25 walks) in 78 innings over 18 appearances (12 starts).
 He replaced Shane Komine in the starting rotation in Big 12 play while Komine was injured.
 He won 6 games in a row before losing to Richmond in the Super Regional.
 He helped the Huskers reach the 2002 College World Series throwing 11.2 consecutive scoreless innings in the NCAA Regional and Super Regional until allowing three runs in the 9th inning.
 He was an honorable-mention freshman all-American and was on the Big 12 all-freshman team.

 His 2003 season was cut short by of an elbow injury that required surgery.
 He had gone 3–0 over four starts with a 2.42 ERA and 24 strikeouts versus six walks.
 After sitting 2004 out as a medical redshirt having Tommy John surgery, Duensing had a breakout season going 8–0 in 2005 with a 2.60 ERA in 21 appearances.
 He threw 15 consecutive shutout innings in the Big 12 baseball tournament and helped the Huskers reach the 2005 College World Series 50 miles away.